CSeCIITB/module-1-python/README.md

 [**Python**](https://en.wikipedia.org/wiki/Python_(programming_language)) is an [interpreted](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-compiled-versus-interpreted-languages) general-purpose programming language.
 Again Python is an open source software like Linux.
 So you can look up its source code [here](https://github.com/python/cpython), though you are not encouraged to read them 🦖.

 An interesting [read](https://softwareengineering.stackexchange.com/questions/20988/why-is-python-written-in-c-and-not-in-c) on whether Python is written in C or not.</br> We prefer Python since it is very easy to learn and write complex programs in it.

 ## Installation
 We are not taking up `how to install python`.
 Since it is available by default on Linux.
 Also, just a google search away.</br>
 [Here](http://docs.pwntools.com/en/latest/install.html) is the link to install `pwntools`.
-Though it comes installed on the VM we have provided.
+Though it comes pre installed on the VM we have provided.

 ## Overview
 This week's content includes an introduction to Python(syntax and such stuff).
+These resources will make you comfortable with python.</br>
-Followed by an introduction to [pwntools](http://docs.pwntools.com/en/latest/), an interesting framework. `Pwntools` in itself is a huge package and even a dedicated module would be less to know everything about it.
-It will get you familiar with writing exploit scripts in Python.
+Followed by an introduction to [pwntools](http://docs.pwntools.com/en/latest/), an interesting framework. `Pwntools` in itself is a huge package and even a dedicated module would be less to know everything about it. </br>
+It will get you familiar with writing exploit scripts in Python.</br>
+Some other important modules/libraries regularly used are [sys](https://docs.python.org/3/library/sys.html), [os](https://docs.python.org/3/library/os.html), [subprocess](https://docs.python.org/3/library/subprocess.html), all these are in-built python modules.

 ## Our Introductory Session for Python